 Along the way, and thanks to his three school-aged children, he realized that schools serve as one of the greatest influencers in raising up the next generation.
 After serving seven years as the Head of School at Heritage Preparatory in Atlanta, he became the Dean of the Upper School and later Head of Vision and Advancement at The Ambrose School in Meridian, Idaho, where he has lived since 2011.

-As the host of BaseCamp Live, Davies translates classical Christian education for the everyday person.
+As the host of the popular podcast, BaseCamp Live, Davies translates classical Christian education for the everyday person.
 In 2014, Davies delivered a talk on Ancient Future Education at Q, a Christian learning community for advancing the gospel in the context of culture.
-He is a featured speaker at various classical Christian conferences, including the Society for Classical Learning (SCL) and the Association of Classical Christian Schools.
+He is a featured speaker at various classical Christian schools and conferences, including the Society for Classical Learning (SCL) and the Association of Classical Christian Schools.

 Keith McCurdy, Parenting Guru of The McCurdy Moment

 Keith has worked with families, children, parents, and individuals for over 30 years in the field of mental health, working with more than 15,000 individuals and families.
 He received his Master of Arts and Education Specialist degrees from James Madison University.
 He is currently the President and CEO of Total Life Counseling, Inc., and is licensed in the state of Virginia as a Licensed Professional Counselor and Licensed Marriage and Family Therapist.